YshGupta/AcciAlarm/README.md

 Please Do Read the commets while trying to upload in the arduino.
-(Code written for Arduino Nano 33 iot , follows c++ syntax with arduino inbuilt libraries)
+(Code written for Arduino Nano 33 iot , follows c++ syntax with arduino inbuilt libraries) The Folder Named With FourSq Contains all trial codes.